ronakupadhyaya/Horizons-week-07/day1/hohoho/README.md

 />
 ```

+Remember you may need to add/fix style for the above.
+Never just blindly copy
+and paste code.
 You can find more information in [Handling text input](https://facebook.github.io/react-native/docs/handling-text-input.html).

+> **Tip:** Is the TextInput component something we need to import?
+It's **always** a good
+  idea to look at the docs + example code for any react native component we want to use

 You will need two of these `<TextInput />` components, once for maintaining a state for `username`, and another storing state for `password`.
 Both of these will be used upon submitting the registration!

+Now you need a way to actually use these two input fields so let's create ourselves a
-Then you'll need a submit button.
-Use `TouchableOpacity` for this, with an
+submit button.
+Use `TouchableOpacity` for this, with an `onPress` handler (sound familiar?).
-`onPress` handler.
-If you need an example for `TouchableOpacity`, take a look at the scaffolding for the `<Login />` component we provided for you.
-If you want to hide the user input (say, for passwords), add the prop: `secureTextEntry={true}`.
+If you need an example for `TouchableOpacity`, take a look at the scaffolding for the
+`<Login />` component we provided for you OR better yet, the official react native
+documentation.
+If you want to hide the user input (say, for passwords), you can
+simply add the prop: `secureTextEntry={true}`.

-> **Tip:** We also created some preset styles, such as `styles.button` and `styles.buttonBlue` , `styles.buttonGreen`, and `styles.buttonRed`.
-Feel free to add your own in the `StyleSheet` at the bottom!
+> **Tip:** We've also created some preset styles, such as `styles.button`, `styles.buttonBlue`,
+`styles.buttonGreen`, and `styles.buttonRed`.
+Feel free to add your own styles in the
+`StyleSheet` at the bottom or use ours!

 Once you've got and validated the input values, you can make an HTTP POST
 request with the username and password to the backend route like this: